CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/examples/overview.md

 ## Definition of Inspection Points for MI

-Let's assume you want to record pressure in bars in your car's right and left front tires, and if the pressure is too low, you want to generate Maintenance Order.
+Let's assume you want to record tire pressure (in bars) for your car's front right and left tires, and if the pressure is too low, automatically generate a Maintenance Order (MO).
+Follow these steps:

 1. Define MI: My Car.
-2. Define UoM *(Main Menu/Administration/Setup/Stock Management/Units of Measure*): Bar.
+2. Define UoM: *(Main Menu/Administration/Setup/Stock Management/Units of Measure*): Bar.
 3. Define Point Type (check here): Tire.
 4. Define Aspect Type (see here): Pressure with UoM=Bar.
 5. For object My Car: